deephealthproject/winter-school/lab/04_uc13_based_examples/02_run_recurrent_experiments.md

     --detection-threshold 20
 ```

-When running this script, it will perform the inference of the test samples through the trained neural network, and it will do a post-processing analysis to act as a detector.
+When this process is executed, in addition to inferring from the test samples,
+the post-processing analysis explained in the slides is also performed to act
+as a detector of epileptic seizures.
+In this case, the test samples are processed in strict chronological order.

-After this, we will have launched a complete experiment on the Use Case 13 with the recurrent approach.
+By performing all the steps explained above, we will have carried out a complete experiment in the Use Case 13 with the recurrent approach.

 ## Proposed Exercises
-We propose the attendees to run a similar experiment modifying some of the parameters.
-You can feel free to modify any of the parameters, taking into account that some of them are related to each other.
+We propose the attendees to run similar experiments by modifying some of the hyperparameters.
+You can modify any of the hyperparameters keeping in mind that some of them are related to each other.